 1. MANICURES AND PEDICURES

 Yep.
 It’s true, I gave up on my gel nail polish salon adventures.
-While I love the look of gel nails, it just got exceedingly expensive trying to maintain.
+While I love the look of well manicured nails, it just got exceedingly expensive trying to maintain.

 Currently, I wear my nails cut short and bare.
 If I get the urge for a pop of color, I will paint my own nails.